-The source code for the syntax is only used by the preprocessor/compiler while validating/generating CM's machine code and, after that, syntax declarations are considered "safe to ignore" since, in theory, its purpose was fulfilled, right?!
+The source code for the syntax is only used by the preprocessor/compiler while validating/generating CM's machine code.
+After that, syntax declarations are considered "safe to ignore" since, in theory, their purpose was fulfilled, right?!

 The short answer is: it doesn't.

-In order for you to see the changes you've made on a Syntax definition replicated into the files where such syntax is used you need to "force" the compiler to run on top of it again.
-Actually, not only that. you also need to convince the compiler that it needs to run on that file.
+To see the changes you've made on a Syntax definition replicated into the files where the syntax is used, you need to "force" the compiler to run on top of it again.
+Actually, not only that.
+You also need to convince the compiler that it needs to run on that file.

-If you have a single file that you want to see those changes applied to (either because that's the only place were you use it or this is a test file) all you need to do is add an empty space anywhere in it.
-That will let the compiler know that the previous definition of that file was likely changed, therefore, a new build needs to be executed against it.
+If you have a single file that you want to see those changes applied to (either because that's the only place where you use it or this is a test file), all you need to do is add an empty space anywhere in it.
+That will let the compiler know that the previous definition of that file was likely changed; therefore, a new build needs to be executed against it.

-If you have several files where that syntax is used and you want them all to be updated at the same time, then the only option you have (that I know of) is to clean and recompile your entire workspace.
+If you have several files where that syntax is used and want them all to be updated simultaneously, then the only option you have (that I know of) is to clean and recompile your entire workspace.

-If you want to take it for a spin yourself, go ahead and change the MyClass.cm file and run it again.
+If you want to take it for a spin, go ahead and change the MyClass.cm file and run it again.
 You will see this as the new output:

 Over thinking, Over analyzing, separate the body from the mind Over thinking, Over analyzing, separate the body from the mind Hi! cm>

-If you made this far, congratulations!
-You now know how to create syntax using CM and I'm proud of it!
+Suppose you made it this far; congratulations!
+I'm proud that you now know how to create syntax using CM!

-Next up we will look into CM Syntax Statements and how they differ from Expressions.
+Next, we will examine CM Syntax Statements and how they differ from Expressions.

-Feel free to drop me a line if you have any questions on any of the topics in here and I'm always open to hear what you think about the content in here.
+Feel free to drop me a line if you have any questions on any of the topics here, and I'm always open to hearing what you think about the content here.